 When I was but a whee lad, my family co-owned an artisan’s shop at the Minnesota Renaissance Festival.
 Some extremely weird adventures working amongst the Renaissance people and my Renaissance British accent is totally incredible.
 Ok, you busted me.
 I still walk around everyday wishing I lived in the Renaissance times… “Pardon me my lord, would you like to play, Catapulting Frogs?”.
 Oh yeah.
 I began working an entertainment game at the fair called, “Catapulting Frogs” when I turned 12 years old.
-The layout in this part of the fair was dominated by a large wooden Carousel and flanked by artisan shops of all sorts.
-This wooden Carousel had pedals at each seat that the patrons pedaled by themselves to make the ride go.
+Dominating the layout in this part of the fair was a large wooden Carousel, flanked by artisan shops of all sorts.
+Now, this wooden Carousel had pedals at each seat that the patrons pedaled themselves to make the ride go.
 See?
 No electricity in the Renaissance times.
 Gotta pedal.
 No electric motors.
 “You pay $5.
 You pedal 5 minutes.”
-Risky proposition now that you’ve chugged about 5 mugs of wine out in the sun today, and while drunk and pedaling around in a circle at 170 BPM, 5 minutes can feel like an eternity.
+Risky proposition now that you’ve chugged 5 full mugs of wine out in the sun today.
+While drunk pedaling around in a circle at 170 BPM, 5 minutes could feel like infinity to the patrons.
 They found out.
 Lots of puking on that ride.

 After a visit to the Carousel, usually they would stumble over to me…